Masters Program Details

 Specific Graduate Admissions Deadlines:

-- Possess a broad range of knowledge about criminology and be able to apply this knowledge humanely and competently to the development, monitoring, and evaluation of policy and practices in major areas of criminology
+Apply a broad range of knowledge about criminology to ethically and competently evaluate the development, monitoring, and analysis of policy and practices in major areas of criminology

-- Possess a broad understanding of theories of crime and justice and be able to apply theoretical frameworks in conducting critical analyses
+Demonstrate a broad understanding of theories of crime and justice by critically evaluating theoretical frameworks in conducting analyses